yoyow-org/yoyow_en_docs/docs/intro/introduction.md

 - The Owner Key is the key of highest authority, and the Owner Key should not be used unless it is absolutely necessary;
 - The Active Key can operate the balance;
-- The Secondary Key can operate the liquid assets, and can also be used for posting, giving likes, login authentication, etc.
+- The Secondary Key can operate the tipping, and can also be used for posting, giving likes, login authentication, etc.
 - In addition to the asset-related 3-level keys, there is also a **Memo Key** used to encrypt and view the note information for the transactions.

 ## 资产类型